PayRequest/payrequest.github.io/solutions/mollie-payment-request.md

 ---
 title: PayRequest.io | Mollie Payment Request
-description: Connect Mollie with PayRequest
+description: With PayRequest, it is very easy to send a payment request via Mollie,
 ---

-{% include mollie.html %}
+{% include mollie-payment-request.html %}